Joining a Subsidiary Club is a great way to meet new people and learn new skills. New members are always welcome.

 The Racquetball Club conducts annual handicap and open tournaments.
 On Monday, Wednesday, and Friday afternoons from around 3:00 pm, social games are organised for players from beginners to advanced.

-The courts are freely available to all Fitness Centre users and racquets and balls can be obtained from Fitness Centre staff.
+The courts are freely available to all Fitness Centre users (at any time when there is no standing booking for a Fitness Class) and racquets and balls can be obtained from Fitness Centre staff.

 For further information talk to our Fitness Centre staff.